iancussons/gs-wordpress-html5-boilerplate/README.md

 Build for speed and customisability, this is a great blank light-weight theme to start plugging in your own designs into.

-Snippets and useful functions used daily in a real-world agency environment and have been included in this repo, enjoy!
+The theme comes brewred with useful snippets and functions including a cookie notification bar that is used daily in a real-world agency environment.

 28.11.2012 - Wordpress version 3.42
 ----------------------------------